 Dean Alderucci is an Adjunct Professor of Strategic Management at the University of Chicago Booth School of Business, where he teaches Innovation Strategy and is faculty advisor to the Innovation Group at Chicago Booth.
 Dean is an innovation consultant with over fifteen years of experience in creating new products and services, teaching how to invent, and redesigning corporate innovation processes.
 Dean was previously Vice President of Cantor Fitzgerald, a global financial services firm, where he founded and was Chief Operating Officer of its Innovation Division.
-Before that he was Chief Counsel and Senior Vice President of Intellectual Property Strategy at Walker Digital, an R & D laboratory and business incubator best known for creating and spinning off Priceline.com and over a dozen other start-ups.
+Before that he was Senior Vice President of IP Strategy at Walker Digital, an R & D laboratory and business incubator known for creating and spinning off Priceline.com and over a dozen other start-ups.